-What We Do:
+What we do:

-- Mail catalogs to 5,000 homes and distribute catalogs to more than 200 venues. - Host tables at events throughout the year to promote classes and conferences. - Issue the Loft e-newsletter to more than 16,000 recipients twice a month. - Continually update and refresh our website, which attracts 20,000 unique visitors each month.
-Our blog receives over 9,000 page views per month. - Advertise in local publications (all classes) and select national publications (online classes). - Promote classes and conferences through Facebook and Twitter.
+- Host tables at events throughout the year to promote classes and conferences. - Issue the Loft enewsletter to more than 10,000 recipients twice a month. - Continually update and refresh our website, which attracts 20,000 unique visitors each month.
+Our blog receives over 9,000 page views per month. - Promote themes and classes via social media (Facebook, Twitter, Instagram). - Advertise in local publications (all classes) and select national publications (online classes). - Advertise via digital networks such as Star Tribune Ad Advantage, Google Ads, Facebook.